Mateuzs/elm-web-app/README.md

 ```
 yarn start
 ```
-App will start at port : 3000
+App will start on port : 3000
 In Your browser type:
 ```
 localhost:3000